-Some years ago I published a book that landed on the front page of the Sunday New York Times Book Review, which was quite a thrill for my wife and I, who were running our publishing company from a spare bedroom in our house.
+Some years ago, I published a book that landed on the front page of the Sunday New York Times Book Review, which was quite a thrill for my wife and me, as we were running our publishing company from a spare bedroom in our house.

 Soon enough, the phone started to ring, and one call was from a distributor in New York.

 “Hey, we’re all wondering down here, is this some guy publishing from his dining room?
 We have a bet.”
 There was plenty of snickering in the background.